Peanut butter is one of the most commonly used spreads in the world. According to researchers, the global Peanut Butter market was $3 billion in 2014.

 If you see any of these on your food label, stay clear!

 True peanut butter is generally relatively low in carbs.
-A typical peanut butter (made only from peanuts) would contain:
+A typical peanut butter (made only from peanuts) would contain only 1.4 grams of net carbs:

 Natural peanut butter contains a good amount of healthy fat.
-It is perfect to reach your macro on a keto diet.
+It is perfect for reaching your macro on a keto diet.

 In fact, some protein powder manufacturers use peanuts as their base ingredients!